PowerToChange/com.powertochange.powertochangesurvey/README.md

 ### Configuration parameters

-Several configuration parameters are exposed in *powertochangesurvey.settings.php* which is located in *CIVICRM_EXTENSIONS_DIR/com.powertochangesurvey/conf/powertochangesurvey.settings.php*.
+Several configuration parameters are exposed in [powertochangesurvey.settings.php.default](conf/powertochangesurvey.settings.php.default) which is located in *CIVICRM_EXTENSIONS_DIR/com.powertochangesurvey/conf/*.
 You should modify these parameters to reflect your environment.

 See [the default settings file](conf/powertochangesurvey.settings.php.default) for a complete list of parameters and descriptions.